 TL;DR - Your first marketing hire should probably be a director-level person who can be made accountable for generating a sales pipelines, with experience at a company 2-5x your size.

 In this article you’ll learn to hire a great first marketer for your startup.
 It’s based on all the good and bad first marketing hires I’ve witnessed at over a dozen enterprise software startups.
-(Surrounded by some of my cartoons, for added flavor.)

 I wrote this guide because I often get asked by founders of B2B software startups for advice on hiring their first marketer.
 It’s not an easy task, because all marketers look the same to a technical founder, and the stakes are high, with pressure to get customers, increase revenue, and demonstrate an ability to grow both of those at a predictable and nonlinear rate.